Deep1144/ai-chat-bot/readme.md

 - Create multiple test cases to validate the reliability and accuracy of your implemented chatbot feature.

 ### Optional
-- Rate limiting for OpenAI API calls.
+- Rate limiting for OpenAI API calls. ✅ (Showing rate limit details on the UI)
 - Add support for multiple languages. ✅